 After stretching the truth on a deal with a spiritual guru, literary agent Jack McCall finds a Bodhi tree on his property.
 Its appearance holds a valuable lesson on the consequences of every word he speaks.

-Josh Kovacs is the manager of a residential apartment in New York.
-He is close to all the tenants, especially Arthur Shaw, a financier.
+Josh Kovaks is the manager of a high-rise condominium in New York.
+He is close to all the tenants, especially financier Arthur Shaw.
 One day Shaw is arrested by the FBI for fraud.
-Josh thinks it's a misunderstanding that can be resolved.
-But later he learns that the employees' pension fund which he asked Shaw to handle is gone.
+Josh thinks it's a misunderstanding that can be resolved, but later he learns that the employees' pension fund - which he asked Shaw to handle - is gone.
 When one of the employees tries to kill himself, Josh's views of Shaw change.
-He goes to see him and loses his temper.
-He loses his job.
-The FBI agent in charge of Shaw tells him that Shaw might walk and recovering the pension fund is unlikely.
+He goes to see him and loses his temper, and his job.
+The FBI agent in charge tells him that Shaw might walk, and recovering the pension fund is unlikely.
 She tells him that it's been rumored that Shaw has $20 million lying around if he needs it in a hurry.
-Josh thinks he knows where it is.
-So with two other employees who also lost their jobs and an evicted tenant, they set out to get into Shaw's penthouse to get the money.
-But they realize they need the assistance of someone who knows how to steal.
-So Josh asks a guy he knows is a thief named Slide to help them.
+Josh thinks he knows where it is, so with two other fired employees and an evicted tenant, they set out to get into Shaw's penthouse to get the money.
+But they realize they need the assistance of someone who knows how to steal, so Josh asks an old acquaintance named Slide who he knows is a thief to help them.
 Written by

 Average fare; will fade out your memory in minutes

 Heist movies have hit the screens with regularity in every language and generation.
 You know how it all ends: the smart thieves get their booty despite all odds and twists.
 But, very few are actually smart and slick enough like an 'Italian Job' or an 'Oceans Eleven'.
 On a comparative rating, 'Tower Heist' doesn't even get close.